 Essentially, the estimation of an asset’s fair value is a generally complicated process.
 Determining the asset’s fair value is generally guided by the accounting standards.
 IFRS and US GAAP provide guidance on how to measure the fair value of an asset.

-Note that in accounting, the concept of the fair value is not applicable to all assets.
-Fair value is usually estimated for assets that are not recorded at their book value.
+Note that in accounting, the concept of fair value is not applied to all assets.
+Fair value is usually estimated for current assets that are held for resale such as marketable securities.
 Accounting using fair values is frequently exposed to potential accounting fraud due to the fact that companies can manipulate the fair value calculations.

 CFI offers the Financial Modeling & Valuation Analyst (FMVA)® certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following resources will be helpful: